 - No abandoned cart recovery in Standard plan

 When it comes to choosing the right ecommerce software for your business, it will most likely come down to BigCommerce vs Shopify.
 BigCommerce, as its name implies, is best for growing businesses that need a scalable sales platform.
-Its open software-as-a-service (SaaS) structure also makes BigCommerce an attractive platform for companies that want to personalize their stores as much as possible.
+Its open software-as-a-service (SaaS) structure also makes BigCommerce an attractive platform for companies that have different brands needing individual online storefronts.
+They can also personalize their stores as much as possible.

 In our evaluation, BigCommerce came right behind Shopify.
 Its built-in sales features, advanced level of customization, SEO capabilities, and zero transaction fees earned high marks.
 However, its ease of use and sales volume limits on pricing plans prevented it from getting a perfect score.